benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB11.png)

-**Split tag**, ('_{st}_') - depicted by an index wrapped in curly brackets
+**Split tag**, ('_{st}_') - depicted by an index wrapped in curly brackets.
+Each 'splits' purple rectangle has a property tag on its top-left corner.
+The numbering for property tags, aggregation tags and split tags is joint, and each tag is unique.

 A split tag serves as a placeholder for the number of splits that satisfy the condition.
-Split tag can be used in constraints on the value of other splits.
+Split tags can be used to force constraints on the value of other split tags.

 _**Q159:** Any **dragon** for which there are more days where (the number of dragons **it** froze is greater than the number of dragons that froze **it**) than days where (the number of dragons that froze **it** is greater than the number of dragons **it** froze)_